niloy2019/Library-Management-System/README.md

      --> "log out" butto is there to let the Admin Log out from the Account.
 All the action done by the Admin will be reflected to the Databse.

-     --> All the Database operation has been done with the help of JDBC.

-     --> MySQL is used as the Database .

 ## Images of the Project